doppllib/doppllib.github.io/docs/FAQ.md

 Obviously, Kotlin will be of keen interest going forward, and we are investigating options for it.

+## Nothing Seems to Build &mdash; How Can I Recover?

+The basic "reset the world" recipe for a Doppl-enabled project is:

+- Run the `clean` and `dopplBuild` Gradle tasks
+- Re-run `pod install` for your Xcode projects
+- In each Xcode workspace, choose Product > Clean from the main menu

 ## Where Did the Name "Doppl" Come From?

 Doppl is short for [doppelgänger](https://en.wikipedia.org/wiki/Doppelg%C3%A4nger),